rembo10/skema/README.md

 # Enter development shell with all dependencies
 nix develop

-# Run both backend and frontend with auto-reload (requires tmux)
+# Run backend and frontend in separate terminals:
-./dev.sh
+# Terminal 1:

-# Or run them separately:
+./dev.sh server  # Backend with auto-reload

-./dev.sh server  # Backend only
+# Terminal 2:
-./dev.sh web     # Frontend only
+./dev.sh web     # Frontend dev server
 ```

-The `dev.sh` script provides auto-reload on code changes and runs both services in a tmux session for convenience.
+The `dev.sh` script provides auto-reload on code changes for the backend and hot-reload for the frontend.

 ### Manual Setup